With more and more people recycling but with still more to be done, we have created a comprehensive list of the most impressive facts.

 - 70% less energy is needed to recycle paper and reuse it compared to making it from raw materials.

-- The average British family throws away 6 trees worth of paper in their rubbish bin per year.
+- The average family in the UK throws away 6 trees worth of paper every year.

 Plastic Recycling Facts